SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.46 - BETA Build 81
+- add Some more Layout files for devices
+- update Layout to work with keyboard and mouse
-V 2.45 - BETA Build 80
+- fix for some Layout files and general fixes in the layout part V 2.45 - BETA Build 80
 - add Some more Layout files for devices
 - update Layout to work with dual Joysticks of the same type and Gamepads